Observability

 AWS CloudWatch

-Use the CloudWatch Agent or Amazon Managed Prometheus to forward metrics from your cluster to CloudWatch.
+Use Amazon Managed Prometheus or the CloudWatch Agent to forward metrics from your cluster.

 GCP Cloud Monitoring

-GKE clusters with Managed Prometheus enabled will automatically collect Prometheus metrics from pods with the standard annotations.
+GKE clusters with Managed Prometheus enabled automatically collect metrics from pods with Prometheus annotations.

 Azure Monitor